A bumper list of ways families can enjoy WA’s south coast

 Did you know???
 South-western Australia is one of the world’s 35 biodiversity hot spots.
 These hotspots account for a staggering 90% of species on earth, yet account for only 2.3% of the earth’s surface.
 You can learn more here.

-Whales make a huge part of Albany’s history with several species using the warmer waters of Albany to give birth in the winter months (compared with the cold Antartic winter waters!).
+Whales make a huge part of Albany’s history, with several species using the warmer waters of Albany to give birth in the winter months (compared with the cold Antarctic winter waters!).
 Until a mere 40 years ago, there was an active whaling station at Cheyne Beach, Frenchman Bay.
 It has since been turned into a museum, Albany’s Historic Whaling Station (previously known as Whale World), part of the Discovery Bay tourist attraction.

 Attached is the Australian Wildlife Park, an animal sanctuary, and Regional Wildflower Garden.
 It is relatively small and, to be honest, and not really worth it for the price – but you can get family discounts to see both or school holiday passes to see just the wildlife sanctuary.
 It is an interesting tour through the whale museum, but based on our past couple of experiences, you will find better animal sanctuaries.